PeterMader/server-client-communication/README.md

 sent by the server are passed to the listener function in a `response` object.
 The `response` object has a `getEventInfo` method which returns an `eventInfo` object.
 The `eventInfo` object has this properties:
 * `path` string The requested URL.
+* `eventName` string The event sent from the server.
 * `method` string The request method used in the request.
 * `duration` number The duration of the request.